- About Us

 Activities & Honors

 Research StatementLinda Herrera is a social anthropologist with regional specialization in the Middle East and North Africa (MENA).
-She works in the fields of global studies in education, international development, and youth studies.
-Her work examines the intersection of youth, education, and power at the local to global levels.
-She has undertaken critical ethnographic studies of Egyptian schools, biographical research of Muslim youth, and has also carried out analysis of the relationship between international politics, education reform, and youth movements.
-More recently Herrera has turned her attention to global citizenship, the Arab uprisings, and youth struggles for dignity, livelihoods, and democracy in the digital age.
+She works in the fields of global studies in education, critical youth studies and communications and new media.
+She has undertaken critical ethnographic studies of schools and virtual spaces.
+Since the Arab Uprisings of 2011, Herrera has turned her attention to changing modes of citizenship, educational alternatives, and power struggles of the digital age.

 - Herrera, Linda (2014).
 Revolution in the age of social media: The Egyptian popular insurrection and the internet.
 Verso: New York and London.